Historical Topographic Maps

 Georeferencing means that the internal coordinate system of a map or aerial photo image can be related to a ground system of geographic coordinates.

-Not yet, but they will be soon.
-Once available, the procedure will be handled the same way as bulk deliveries for US Topo and historic maps in GeoPDF.
+Not yet.
+Once available, these deliveries will be handled the same way as bulk deliveries for US Topo and historic maps in GeoPDF.
+Check this FAQ periodically for updates.

 No. US Topo maps are delivered as multi-layered GeoPDF files and are not well represented as a single layer GeoTIFF image.
 We are investigating companion US Topo products for users of Geographic Information System software.